Bonde do Brunão: Release and composition

 The song was first previewed in November 2024 on Mars's TikTok.
 To commemorate Mars as the Fortnite Festival featured artist for Season 9, the full version of "Bonde do Brunão" officially premiered via Fortnite on June 18, 2025.
 On the same date, it was officially released in various countries via digital download and streaming by The Smeezingtons under exclusive license to Atlantic Records.
 It was only made available on Apple Music a day later.
 The song impacted Italian radio stations on the aforementioned date by Warner Music Italy.

 "Bonde do Brunão" is a Brazilian funk song performed in Portuguese.
-Lyrically, it addresses Mars' arrival in Brazil and the ensuing party.
+Lyrically, it addresses Mars's arrival in Brazil and the ensuing party.
 The song not only pays homage to Brazil, but also draws inspiration and parodies "Cerol na Mão"^{(pt)} (2001) by Brazilian music funk group Bonde do Tigrão.^{(pt)} "Bonde do Brunão" is an energetic parody of the aforementioned song and an homage to Brazilian funk, including its slang and music.
 Mars adapted his vocals into Brazilian funk and used Brazilian catchphrases.